omarreis/LangTool/README.md

 The package contains no new components, only an alternative TLang Component Editor.

-Executable can be used by a translator ( a Win32 app ) Component editor integrates translations with the IDE.
+Langtool executable can be used independently by a translator ( single file  Win32 app ) Component editor integrates translations to the IDE.

 ## What's inside TLang and LNG files ?